volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 };
 ```

-We can create a Proxy Object that would allow us to use **in** operator for checking if the given value is present in the target array:
+We can create a Proxy Object that would allow us to use the **in** operator to check if the specified value exists in the target array:

 ```javascript
 const users = ["John", "Andrew", "Michael"];